Dictionary of Revolutionary Marxism

 Chomsky first became known as a critic of American foreign policy during the Vietnam War.
 He has published a large number of books which expose the day-to-day activities and outrages of American imperialism in detail.
 Indeed, sometimes these books are a bit dull because of all their many details and extensive source notes!
 But his writings are a good source for particulars about the actual role of the United States in the world today.
 Chomsky has also given many extensive interviews (a number of which have been published in book form), and gives frequent public lectures on political matters (many of which are available as videos on the Internet).

 Chomsky’s contributions to linguistics are important (though not always completely correct), as are his constant criticisms of American foreign policy.
 But his theoretical writings and lectures on politics and economics are of little value.
 He is called an “anarchist”, and even wrote a book promoting his idea of what anarchism is.
-But actually he is proof of how pedestrian and non-revolutionary anarchism can sometimes be!
-He is really only proposing that we make some rather limited and superficial modifications to the American bourgeois socioeconomic system that in fact deserves to be completely destroyed and reconstructed from the ground up.
+But actually he is proof of how pedestrian and non-revolutionary anarchism can sometimes be.
+He is really only proposing that we make some rather limited and superficial modifications to the American capitalist socioeconomic system that in fact deserves to be completely destroyed and reconstructed from the ground up.

 CHOU EN-LAI